pharpend/eros/README.md

 As far as functionality goes, this library is pretty cut & dry.
 I already added all of the features I envisioned.

+# Versions

+Eros is pretty heavy development, so the versions change quickly.
+I follow the Hackage standard of `major.minor.even-more-minor.trivial`, where `major` and `minor` entail API-breaking changes.

+In the interest of not confusing myself, I keep Eros and the Eros Client on the same `major.minor` version.
+So, a bump in the `major.minor` number doesn't *necessarily* mean that there's an API-breaking change.

 # Contact